microsoft/react-native-tscodegen/README.md

 This package contains all test cases for RN-TSCodegen, with unit test code.

-### playground/Playground (not ready)

-This project template is created following [the react-native-windows document](https://github.com/microsoft/react-native-windows/blob/master/vnext/docs/ConsumingRNW.md).
-In order to create a TYpeScript turbo module, some files is added from `packages\Playtround-AddedFiles`.
-You don't need to perform this step.

-Building this package

-- `npm run build`: Build the TypeScript turbo module
-- `npm run codegen`: Generate C++ code from the TypeScript turbo module
-- Open `windows\Playground.sln` in Visual Studio 2019 [with these installed](https://github.com/microsoft/react-native-windows/blob/master/vnext/docs/GettingStarted.md#dependencies).

 ### minimum-flow-parser

 This is a Flow parser, just enough to convert necessary files to TypeScript for this repo.